laboon/CS1632_Spring2018/deliverables/6/deliverable6.md

 1. If an expression used for initializing a LET variable is invalid, the variable is considered to have not been initialized.
 For example, "LET A 1 2" is invalid, and A is not initialized.
 1. If an invalid keyword is used, the program shall inform the user and QUIT the program with error code 4.
 It should inform the user in the following format: "Line n: Unknown keyword k" where `k` is the keyword and `n` is the line number the error occurred in.
 1. The exception to the previous requirement is that if this occurs in REPL mode, the user shall be informed, but the line will simply be ignored.
 1. All other errors shall result in the program informing the user of the error and exiting with error code 5.
-At no point shall the end user of the system see a Java exception or stack trace.
+At no point shall the end user of the system see a "raw" exception or stack trace.
-1. All errors shall be written to standard error (stderr), not standard output (stdout).
 1. In REPL mode, the result of each line shall be displayed immediately afterwards before another prompt comes up.
 1. In REPL mode, PRINT shall not perform any additional work, as the result of the RPN expression evaluation will already be displayed.
 1. In REPL mode, when displaying error messages, the current line shall be considered as the nth command entered.
 For example, the first line entered shall be considered Line 1, the second line entered Line 2, etc.